 The Council continues to invest in assets to support the local community and economy.
 The most significant planned capital schemes are:

-- Improvements to the Council's housing stock;

-- · Building new Council dwellings
+- Improvements to the Council's housing stock. - Building new council dwellings. - Economic regeneration funded from Government grants at Black Robin Farm and Terminus Road. - Asset improvements.

-- Economic regeneration;

-- Asset improvements.

-6. Pensions
+Pensions